jenkinsci/cerberus-testing-plugin/README.md

 mvn release:prepare release:perform
 ```

+Check if your new version is in https://updates.jenkins-ci.org/update-center.json.
+This file is updated every 4 hours (plus mirror propagation time), so there's some delay before your new version appears here.
+So, as a rule of thumbs, please wait at least 8 hours before starting to worry about any issue.

-Don't forget to ask a pull request from jenkinsci to cerberustesting github after sucess operation
+==> Don't forget to ask a pull request from jenkinsci to cerberustesting github after sucess operation

 ## License